ntustison/Histograms/Text/intro.md

 considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] optimized with the expectation-maximization (EM) algorithm [@Dempster:1977aa].
 Initialization for this particular application is in the form of k-means clustering.
-This has the advantage, in contrast to k-means, that it does not use hard intensity thresholds for distinguishing class labels which demonstrates robustness to certain imaging distortions, such as noise.
+This has the advantage, in contrast to k-means, that it softens the intensity thresholds between class labels which demonstrates robustness to certain imaging distortions, such as noise.
 However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately